Dinosaurs, the human mind on Disney's Pixar slate

+* Earnings per share C$1.96 vs C$1.85 average forecast (Adds comment from CFO, background on target)

-ANAHEIM, California The animators at Walt Disney Co's Pixar unit will explore dinosaurs and the inner workings of the human mind in two upcoming movies, studio executives told a gathering of fans on Saturday.
+ANAHEIM, Calif.
+Aug 20 The animators at Walt Disney Co's (DIS.N) Pixar unit will explore dinosaurs and the inner workings of the human mind in two upcoming movies, studio executives told a gathering of fans on Saturday.

 The films remain untitled and few details were unveiled.
 The dinosaur movie will tell a story that takes place "if the asteroid missed the Earth and dinosaurs continued to live," said director Bob Peterson, who co-directed the previous Pixar release "Up."